KevinWang94/KevinWang94.github.io/_posts/2017-11-10-EasterIsland3.md

 Advice to anyone reading this blog, don't ever travel somewhere with me that requires renting a car, I'm two for two on getting them stuck in snow/mud.
-Also, don't trust directions given to you by rental car employees, even if the island seems so small that it would be impossible to get lost.
+Also, don't trust directions given to you by rental car employees, even if the island seems so small that it would be impossible to get lost...

 ### Day 5: Redemption